-How to communicate a price increase to your clients (without feeling awkward)
+Ignition blog / How to communicate a price increase to your...

-This article has been modified for different regions, click here to access the UK version.
+This article has been modified for different regions, click here to access the Australian or UK version

 If you can relate to these statistics, then you understand the increasing importance of planning to raise your prices, rather than simply considering it.